Guide to Capital Markets Tribunal Proceedings

 Before a hearing, including a merits hearing or a sanctions and costs hearing, you should review all the relevant documents you have for the proceeding, including:

-- Notice of Hearing;
+- notice of hearing;

-- Enforcement Staff disclosure;
+- the Commission’s disclosure;

-- the Rules of Procedure and Forms;
+- the Rules of Procedure;

-- any Orders or Reasons already issued in the proceeding;
+- any orders or reasons already issued in the proceeding;

 - all the documents and witness statements of the other parties; and